-The accuracy of the plastically-deformed spherical-domed diaphragm strength model [18], which is reported to give pressure capacity results within about ± 5 % of experimental data from metallic diaphragm testing, motivates development of the present model.
-Consider the arrangement illustrated in Figure 10.
-Model development proceeds by considering the possibility that the tensile stress within the plastically-deformed diaphragm varies with location x in the material thickness direction.

-A plastically-deformed element with a thickness of dx can support a pressure differential dP given by where R is the mid-plane radius of curvature of the element, and dx is the thickness of the element, provided the tensile stress σ can be carried by the element.
+The accuracy of the plastically-deformed spherical-domed diaphragm strength model [18], which is reported to give pressure capacity results within about ± 5 % of experimental data from the testing of homogeneous metallic diaphragms, motivates development of the present model.
+Consider the arrangement illustrated in Figure 11.
+Development of the new model that accommodates the sensitivity of strength to transient thermal effects proceeds by considering the possibility that the tensile stress within the plastically-deformed diaphragm varies with location x in the material thickness direction.
+A plastically-deformed element with a thickness of dx of such an inhomogeneous diaphragm can support a pressure differential dP given by where R is the mid-plane radius of curvature of the element, and dx is the thickness of the element, provided the tensile stress σ can be carried by the element.
 In this model, the interfaces between the element at radius x and the surrounding elements located at both larger and smaller values of x are considered frictionless, free of shear stresses.
 Shear stresses are not expected to have a significant influence on the diaphragm strength because, in practice, diaphragm pressure capacity is observed to increase proportionally with thickness, and essentially the same capacity can be achieved either using a single diaphragm or using a series of two or more diaphragms with a sum of thicknesses equal to that of the single diaphragm.

-$$dP = \frac{2dx\sigma}{R} \tag{2}$$
+$$\mathrm{d}P = \frac{2\mathrm{d}x\sigma}{R} \tag{2}$$

-Fig. 10 Illustration of the spherically-domed diaphragm strength model.
+Fig. 11 Illustration of the spherically-domed diaphragm strength model.

-Rupture of the plastically-deformed diaphragm is considered to occur when the strain on the diaphragm in the thickness direction (x in Figure 10) reaches the lateral strain value at which rupture occurs in a tensile test.
-The thickness of a plastically deformed diaphragm δ will be smaller than the original, undeformed thickness of the diaphragm Δ , so the strain in the thickness direction of the diaphragm is $\delta/\Delta-1$.
-The strain in the lateral direction ε{lat} for a volume-preserving plastically-deformed tension test is related to the direct strain ε in the extension direction by
+Rupture of the plastically-deformed diaphragm is considered to occur when the strain on the diaphragm in the thickness direction (x in Figure 11) reaches the lateral strain value at which rupture occurs in a tensile test.
+The thickness of a plastically deformed diaphragm δ will be smaller than the original, undeformed thickness of the diaphragm Δ , so the strain in the thickness direction of the diaphragm is $\delta/\Delta - 1$.
+The diaphragm thickness is generally a small fraction of the radius of curvature, so the radius of curvature of each element will be approximately the same as the radius of curvature will be given by [18]